102 Umang Street, Tottenham, NSW

 It also boasts a weekly government-subsidised shopping bus to Dubbo.
 (So if you are a pensioner, the cost of a return trip to Dubbo is just $2.50.)

-Historically, this home has served the local community in various ways: built in 1932 as a private residence, it was later annexed by the NSW Health Department to provide a nurses' quarters for the hospital staff.
+Historically, this home has served the local community in various ways: built in 1932 as a private residence, it was later annexed by the NSW Health Department to the hospital nextdoor to provide a nurses' quarters.
 It has also served as a baby health centre and doctor's surgery.

-With town water, sewer, access to the Essential Energy power grid, both VAST television and NBN Sky Muster satellite dishes already installed and 4G mobile coverage, the home is ready to go.
+With town water, sewer, access to the Essential Energy power grid, both VAST television and NBN Sky Muster satellite dishes already installed and 4G mobile coverage, the home is ready to go for either business or domestic use.

-Please note: this home needs to be regarded as an ongoing historical "project".
-So, the next owner will need to be able to take up the baton to continue to preserve this home's very unique Art Deco features.
-It is not currently heritage listed, but does qualify for government-funded restoration grants that become available from time to time.
+This historical home needs to be regarded as an ongoing "labour of love".
+It is hoped, the next owner will have an appreciation of Australian Art Deco architectual history and be able to take up the baton to continue preserving this home's very unique features.
+It is not currently heritage listed, however it does qualify for government-funded restoration grants.

-As the adjoining land is the site of the old hospital, there are some restrictions regarding what it can be used for and what requirements are needed before a DA could be approved.
+As the adjoining land is the site of the old hospital, some conditions need to be met before a DA could be approved for further development.
 (Those details are provided in the Sales Contract and Planning Certificate.)
-Currently, the second block is being used as a garden and orchard, providing a pleasant, park-like outlook from the home's verandah.
+Currently, the second block which is on a separate title, is being used as a garden and orchard, providing a pleasant, park-like vista from the shaded verandah.

 Features